semgrep/semgrep-docs/src/components/procedure/_platform-detect-ghrepos.md

-If you aren't seeing your GitHub repos in the Cloud Platform, complete the following steps to ensure that your GitHub repository is **detected** by Semgrep Cloud Platform:
+If you aren't seeing your GitHub repos in the Cloud Platform, complete the following steps to ensure that your GitHub repository is **detected** by Semgrep AppSec Platform:

 1. Log in to GitHub.
 2. Perform one of the following steps: